MalekKamel/MalekKamel/README.md

 I architect and deploy production-grade AI systems that transform how teams work with language models.

-As an Applied AI Engineer, I specialize in building enterprise-scale LLM applications—RAG architectures, multi-agent systems, and AI platforms that serve real users, not just demos.
+As an AI Engineer, I specialize in building enterprise-scale LLM applications—RAG architectures, multi-agent systems, and AI platforms that serve real users, not just demos.
 My approach bridges the gap between research and production, turning Transformers, MoE, and State-Space Models into reliable, scalable solutions.

 Currently leading AIClaw Platform, an enterprise AI system integrating 73+ AI providers with agent orchestration and multimodal processing.
 Extended LobeHub's framework for enterprise deployments, achieving 99.9% uptime while reducing infrastructure costs by 60%.
 Built a RAG knowledge base with pgvector semantic search that retrieves information 89% faster (45min → 5min).